BSc (Hons) Psychology

 - Introduction to Psychology 2

-- Research Methods & Analysis 2
+- Research Methods and Analysis 2

 Introduction to Psychology 1 and 2 will bring you to the frontline of the current knowledge on the human mind, by introducing to core concepts and theories of Psychology.
 Developed skills: scientific terminology, critical thinking for applied research.